Christian Walker Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

+- The Nationals pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Nationals' 4.68 team ERA ranks 25th across all league pitching staffs.
+- The Nationals' 4.70 team ERA ranks 25th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 82 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Nationals pitchers combine to surrender 83 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Corbin makes the start for the Nationals, his 13th of the season.
-He is 4-5 with a 4.92 ERA and 42 strikeouts in 67 2/3 innings pitched.
+- Gray gets the start for the Nationals, his 13th of the season.
+He is 4-5 with a 3.09 ERA and 55 strikeouts in 67 2/3 innings pitched.

-- In his last time out on Wednesday against the Los Angeles Dodgers, the left-hander went five innings, allowing three earned runs while surrendering seven hits.
+- The righty's most recent appearance came on Friday against the Philadelphia Phillies, when he went 5 1/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.